Questions to ask about STEM

 What is STEM?

-STEM stands for science, technology, engineering and maths, but includes subjects such as design and technology (D&T) and computing/ICT.
+STEM stands for science, technology, engineering and maths, but it also includes:

 If you're the link governor for STEM, you can take a look at this article about the role of the STEM link governor.